biogeospatial/Biodiverse_publication_list/PublicationsList.md

   * Moles, A.T., Laffan, S.W., Keighery, M., Tindall, M.L. and Chen, S. (2020) A hairy situation: Plant species in warm, sunny places are more likely to have pubescent leaves.
 [Journal of Biogeography, 47, 1934-1944](https://doi.org/10.1111/jbi.13870).

+  * Paz, A., Reginato, M., Michelangeli, F.A., Goldenberg, R., Caddah, M.K., Aguirre-Santoro, J., Kaehler, M., Lohmann, L.G. & Carnaval, A. (2020) Predicting Patterns of Plant Diversity and Endemism in the Tropics Using Remote Sensing Data: A Study Case from the Brazilian Atlantic Forest.
+[Remote Sensing of Plant Biodiversity (eds J. Cavender-Bares, J.A.
+Gamon & P.A.
+Townsend), pp. 255-266.
+Springer, Cham](https://doi.org/10.1007/978-3-030-33157-3_11).

   * Ruiz-Sanchez, E., Munguía-Lino, G., Vargas-Amado, G., Rodríguez, A. (2020) Diversity, endemism and conservation status of native Mexican woody bamboos (Poaceae: Bambusoideae: Bambuseae).
 [Botanical Journal of the Linnean Society, 192, 281–295](https://doi.org/10.1093/botlinnean/boz062).

   * Sosa, V., Vásquez-Cruz, M. and Villarreal-Quintanilla, J.A.
 (2020) Influence of climate stability on endemism of the vascular plants of the Chihuahuan Desert.
 [Journal of Arid Environments, 177, 104139](https://doi.org/10.1016/j.jaridenv.2020.104139).

   * Toro-Núñez, O. and Lira-Noriega, Andrés (2020) Discordant phylogenetic endemism patterns in a recently diversified Brassicaceae lineage from the Atacama Desert: When choices in phylogenetics and species distribution information matter.
 [Journal of Biogeography, 47, 1792-1804](https://doi.org/10.1111/jbi.13846).